Ryukote/KeycloakStandard/README.md

 KeycloakStandard is a library for working with Keycloak from .NET Standard 2.0, which means you can call this library from .NET Framework (> 4.6.1), .NET Core (> 2.0) and others.

-[Check](https://docs.microsoft.com/en-us/dotnet/standard/net-standard#net-implementation-support) if your project compliant with .NET Standard 2.0
+[Check](https://docs.microsoft.com/en-us/dotnet/standard/net-standard#net-implementation-support) if your project is compliant with .NET Standard 2.0
 ## Getting started

 1) To start with this library, you need to install this from Nuget via Package Manager: